syncfusion/blazor-docs/src/charts/accumulation-chart/chart-types/pie-dough-nut.md

 ## Doughnut Chart

-To achieve a doughnut in pie series, customize the [`InnerRadius`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AccumulationChartSeries.html#Syncfusion_Blazor_Charts_AccumulationChartSeries_InnerRadius) property of the series.
+To achieve a Doughnut Chart in pie series, customize the [`InnerRadius`](https://www.syncfusion.com/blazor-components/blazor-charts/chart-types/donut-chart) property of the series.
 By setting value greater than 0%, a doughnut will appear.
 The InnerRadius property takes value from 0% to 100% of the pie radius.

 {% aspTab template="chart/accumulation-charts/pie_doughnut/doughnut", sourceFiles="doughnut.razor" %}